RD charity tilt fires off Nov 23

 Titled “RD Golf Classic,” the one-day event will be held at the Tagaytay Midlands Golf and Country Club in Talisay, Batangas.

-Listup is ongoing with entry fee pegged at P5,000, inclusive of green fee, caddie fee, golf cart, buffet lunch, entertainment, raffle ticket and Under Armour gift cards.
+Listup is ongoing with entry fee pegged at P5,000, inclusive of green fee, caddie fee, golf cart, buffet lunch, entertainment, raffle ticket and P4,000 worth of Under Armour gift cards.

 Registration at the course starts at 6 a.m. while shotgun tee off begins at 8 a.m.